julienlargetpiet/NexUs/README.md

 **Designed to work on Linux filesystems accepting concurrent read of files**

-NexUs come with its own protocols and encoding format for integers.
+NexUs come with its own protocols directly based on TCP/IP and encoding format for positive integers, documented later in the README.md

+NexUs is made to be very fast and memory efficient, especially on server side.

 ## Do not trust anybody